Circle Pattern Circle Pattern Circle Pattern Circle Pattern Circle Pattern

 Share This:

 When a family member receives a dementia diagnosis, you may feel a range of emotions all at once.
 Many people undergo a period of intense grief and feelings of shock, followed by denial and sadness.
-You may worry about how you will face these significant life changes and feel demoralized or angry about the future.
 At the same time, the diagnosis may provide a sense of relief by validating your suspicions and allowing you to seek appropriate support.

 The following are a few tips about how to deal with dementia in a parent or someone close to you:

-Understanding dementia and its progression can help you cope with changes.
-You’ll also know what to expect when you learn how dementia impacts a person’s physical and cognitive functions.
+• Learn as much as you can about the condition: Understanding dementia and its progression can help you cope with changes.
+You’ll also know what to expect and understand how dementia impacts a person’s physical and cognitive functions.
 Remember that knowledge can be powerful.

-A daily walk at the park or around the block can be an effective antidepressant for both of you.
-It can also help relieve stress and anxiety throughout your relative’s illness.
+• Set up an exercise routine: A daily walk outside can be an effective antidepressant for both of you.
+Physical activity can also help relieve feelings like stress or anxiety as the condition progresses.
 If needed, keep a transport wheelchair to broaden your options for exercise while running errands.
 You’ll get to spend time together while improving your mental and physical health.

 • Setting a mood for the interaction with positive body language, facial expressions, physical touch and tone of voice.